 The RART programme was introduced within the NSW RFS in 2011 as a response from the Victorian Royal Commission findings into the 2009 fires.
 The idea is that when certain weather conditions are forecast a standby RAFT team and a winch capable medium helicopter are mobilised, ready to deploy, for a period of time to instantly respond upon a report of a new fire.

 The NSW RFS has 27 RAFT Units across the state, with a total of about 500 personnel.
-The value of the NSW model is shown by the effectiveness of their teams in stopping fires becoming blazes: for instance, in the 2018/19 fire season the Rapid Aerial Response Teams responded to 77 incidents, and were able to keep 90 percent of the fires they attended contained to less than 10 hectares in size (source, p 32).
+The value of the NSW model is shown by the effectiveness of their teams in stopping fires becoming blazes.

-And now Tasmania is establishing a similar program, and has just started training the first of 30 volunteer firefighters who will be deployed in remote area firefighting roles.
+And now Tasmania is establishing a similar program, and trained the first of 30 volunteer firefighters last year.

-These volunteers were chosen from 190 applicants and will provide support for the 100 existing Tasmania Fire Service remote-trained career firefighters, and 80 from Parks and Wildlife, for the upcoming summer.
+These volunteers were chosen from 190 applicants and will provide support for the 100 existing Tasmania Fire Service remote-trained career firefighters, and 80 from Parks and Wildlife, over summer.
 The large number of applications shows that such a program, if developed in Victoria would be likely to attract considerable interest.

 It could be a stand alone fire fighting force which is trained by the relevant government authority.
 For instance, in Victoria, they would be trained to the standard of the seasonal firefighters employed by FFMV.
 They may require additional medical and fitness tests, and additional training in ‘dry’ firefighting techniques, Helicopter Insertion Techniques (as per the RFS model), and the Operate in Remote Environments (ORE) training undertaken within the RFS (source, p 74).
 In NSW there is a specialised training capacity for RAFT and RART volunteers, run through Ops Support (previously called the Remote Area Firefighting and Specialised Operations, or RAFSO).
 A similar training capacity should be established in Victoria.